m-kallstrom/sithipedia/README.md

 * As user, I want to be able to click on a link in the index to view the full article.
 * As a user, I want to be able to see all previous versions of the article.
 * As a user, I want to be able to search for articles by title.
+* As a user, I want to be able to compare two versions of the same article.

 #### User Authentication
 * As a user, I want to be able to register and become a Master (registered user).